fredfeng/CS162/homework/hw1/README.md

                Node ((6,'l'), Leaf, Leaf)))
 ```

 *Hint*: The key to solving this problem is to have some kind of state that "remembers" which timestamps have already been used (or equivalently, what the next available timestamp is).
-To this end, define a helper function with type `int -> 'a tree -> (int, 'a) tree * int`, where the first argument is the next timestamp to use.
+To this end, define a helper function with type `int -> 'a tree -> (int * 'a) tree * int`, where the first argument is the next timestamp to use.
 The helper function returns a time-stamped tree, as well as the next available timestamp that hasn't been used by the returned tree.
 Be sure to maintain a consistent invariant (i.e., the meaning of the input `int` and that of the output `int`) throughout your code.